For academic writing, please see the Research page.

 The Viva Voce Virus (feature, written 2002, film released 2008).

-SONG LYRICS (For more about the group Glass Women, see ABOUT ME page.)
+ADDITIONAL SONG LYRICS (For more about the group Glass Women, see FILMMAKING & PERFORMANCE page.)

 2014 “Klaus, I’m Such a Fool for You” (lyrics, composition & performance by Kathleen Bryson & Jessica Cheeseman; Glass Women, UK, 3 min)